 Purchasing a solar water heating system is an investment—the cost is usually more up front, but the savings in the long run can be substantial and will offset the cost over its lifetime.

 The cost of the system and how much you save depend on several factors including the following:

 On average, if you install a solar water heater, your cost to heat water is reduced by 50–80 percent and your payback can be as little as a few years.
 To get a better sense of costs and savings, a local contractor can help you assess your hot water needs, design a system and calculate your rebate, tax credit and return on investment (ROI) as well as help determine financing options.

 You may also qualify for a 30-percent federal tax credit (minus the rebate amount) for the installed cost of the system.
+After 2016, the federal tax credit will be reduced to 10-percent.
 Consult your personal tax advisor to find out more information.

 Additionally, there are many ways to help finance the installation of a solar water heating system, including commercial bank and credit union loans, Property Assessed Clean Energy (PACE) and other third-party financing options such as Power Purchase Agreements (PPAs).*Final rebate amount will be based on the estimated savings as determined by your contractor.